withastro/docs/src/pages/en/guides/client-side-scripts.md

 ```

 :::note
-If you have multiple `<AlertButton />` components on a page, Astro will not run the component's script multiple times.
-Scripts are bundled and run only once.
+If you have multiple `<AlertButton />` components on a page, Astro will not run the script multiple times.
+Scripts are bundled and only included once per page.
 Using `querySelectorAll` ensures that this script attaches the event listener to every button with the `alert` class found on the page.
 :::

 ### Web components with custom elements